jsxu315/ecem202a_distributediot/docs/index.md

 The goal of our project is to allow home and business owners to be able to quickly gain an overview of the activity that occurs inside a given building or building complex, using low-cost/low-power sensors, cameras, and microcontrollers.
 To this end, a highly available distributed database is needed, as well as accurate classification of sound and images.

 Each node in our network consists of a Raspberry Pi with a camera and microphone that hosts a Redis vector database.
-Each entry contains a vector embedding and classification of an event, and nodes in the network are connected via a wireless LAN, using Redis Cluster to provide a highly available distributed database.
+Each entry contains a vector embedding and classification of an event, and nodes in the network are connected via a wireless LAN, using Redis Sentinel to provide a highly available distributed database.

 Results: TBD